Campsis radicans: Description

+C. radicans climbs through aerial rootlets and twining stems; these stems grow upwards of 12 m in length.
+Its bark is tan in color, and shreds easily.

+Leaves are up to 7 in long with 7 to 13 leaflets that are each about 3 in long and 1.5 in wide.
+The leaflets are emerald green when new, maturing into a shiny dark green.
+They are ovate to broadly lanceolate and the edges are coarsely serrate.

+Inflorescences

-The flowers come in terminal cymes of 2-8.
+The flowers come in terminal cymes of two to eight.
 Each flower is up to 3.5 in long and trumpet shaped.
-They are orange to reddish orange in color with a yellowish throat and 5 shallow lobes bending backward. and generally appear after several months of warm weather.
+They are orange to reddish orange in color with a yellowish throat and 5 shallow lobes bending backward.
+They generally appear after several months of warm weather.
 The flowers have no floral scent.
 After flowering, a long seed capsule about 6 in long appears, eventually splitting in two to disperse its seeds.

 Taxonomy

 The flamboyant flowering of Campsis radicans made it obvious to even the least botanically-minded of the first English colonists in Virginia.
 Consequently, the plant quickly made its way to England early in the 17th century.

 Its botanical parentage, as a hardy member of a mostly subtropical group, made its naming problematic: according to John Parkinson, the Virginia settlers were at first calling it a jasmine or a honeysuckle, and then a bellflower; he classed it in the genus Apocynum (dogbane).
 Joseph Pitton de Tournefort erected a catch-all genus Bignonia in 1700, from which it has since been extricated.

+Etymology

-The Latin specific epithet radicans means "with stems that take root".
+The Latin specific epithet radicans means 'with stems that take root'.
 The plant is commonly known as cow-itch vine because skin redness and itching is experienced by some people after coming in contact with the leaves.

 Distribution

-Campsis radicans is native to the eastern United States and extreme southern Ontario.
+Campsis radicans is native to the eastern United States and extreme southern Ontario in Canada.
 It is naturalized in parts of the western United States as well as in Ontario and southern Quebec, parts of Europe, and scattered locations in Latin America.